AliceO2Group/Monitoring/doc/system-implementation-new.md

 These data sources send the monitoring data periodically to the server-side processing and aggregation task which can perform stream or batch operations such as: Suppression, Enrichment, Correlation, Custom aggregation and others.

 Afterwards data are forwarded to both storage and real-time dashboard.
 The storage supports high input metric rate, low storage size and downsampling.
 The near-real-time dashboard receives selected, processed metrics as soon as it is possible in order to allow experts to react to abnormal situations.
-This imposes a need of low latency transport protocol.
+This imposes a need for low latency transport protocol.
 The historical dashboard displays data from the storage.
 As it has access to a larger variety of metrics it is mostly used by experts in order to drill down the issues and access detailed views.
 These dashboards display data as time series plots, gauges, bar, and other graphical objects.
 They allow access from various operating systems and from outside of the experimental area (Point 2).
 Eventually, the alarming component detects abnormal situations and notifies the experts by email, text messages or other means of notifications to quickly reaching them.

 ## 3. The Modular Stack
-The Modular Stack solution aims at fulfilling the requirements specified in the Section 1 by using multiple tools.
-Such approach enables the possibility of replacing one or more of the selected components in case alternative options provide improved performance or additional functionalities.
+The Modular Stack solution aims at fulfilling the requirements specified in Section 1 by using multiple tools.
+Such an approach enables the possibility of replacing one or more of the selected components in case alternative options provide improved performance or additional functionalities.
 This section gives an overview of Modular Stack components, see Figure 2, while the detailed description can be found in the following chapters.

 ![](images/monsta_arc.png)